|Before you start|

 Optional: Configure additional Cloudflare settings

-The application will default to the Cloudflare settings of the hostname in your account that includes the Argo Tunnel Load Balancer records, including and .
+The application will default to the Cloudflare settings of the hostname in your account that includes the Cloudflare Tunnel Load Balancer records, including and .
 You can changes these settings for your hostname in Cloudflare's dashboard.